A hidden Markov model for statistical arbitrage in international crude oil futures markets: Cointegration analysis and spread modelling

-Using the cointegration vector estimated in-sample an investor can evaluate day-by-day the spread out-of-sample and set up statistical arbitrage strategies based on it, taking as portfolio weights the elements of the cointegration vector.
-These strategies turn out to be profitable as long as the cointegrating relationship among the assets is stable, namely as long as the spread $S$ remains stationary.
-In a standard cointegration analysis, the cointegration vector is assumed to be constant.
-However, previous works on the Brent and on the WTI document the existence of structural breaks in the cointegration vector (see, e.g., \cite{CFT19}), showing also that the cointegration vector depends significantly on the time window over which the relationship is estimated.
-As already noticed by \cite{LP16}, this may impact pairs trading strategies based on cointegration.
-For this reason, it seems appropriate to model the spread as a stochastic process with regime switching, updating the model parameters dynamically by incorporating new information as soon as it becomes available.
-In this work, we shall adopt this approach, starting from the explicit modelling of the spread process.
+Using the cointegration vector estimated in-sample, an investor can evaluate the spread out-of-sample and set up statistical arbitrage strategies based on it, taking as portfolio weights the elements of the cointegration vector (see Section \ref{sec:StatArbStrategies} for more details).
+These strategies turn out to be profitable as long as the cointegrating relationship is stable, namely as long as the spread $S$ is stationary.
+In a standard cointegration analysis, the cointegration vector $\lambda$ is assumed to be constant over time.
+However, previous works on the Brent and on the WTI document the presence of structural breaks in the cointegration vector (see, e.g., \cite{CFT19}), showing also that the cointegration vector depends significantly on the time window under consideration.
+As already noted by \cite{LP16}, this might severely impact the performance of pairs trading strategies based on cointegration.
+It is therefore appropriate to model the spread as a stochastic process with regime switching, updating dynamically the model parameters as new information becomes available.
+In this work, we adopt this approach and explicitly model the spread as a regime-switching stochastic process.